 Faculty members of the Neurosciences Center at Nationwide Children’s Hospital are active in supporting the Child Neurology Society (CNS), the preeminent professional association of child neurologists in the United States, Canada, and worldwide.
 CNS is devoted to fostering the discipline of child neurology and promoting optimal care and welfare of children with neurological and neuro-developmental disorders.

 Debabrata Ghosh, MD, is an attending child neurologist and director of the Movement Disorders Program at Nationwide Children’s.
-His poster, “Botulinum toxin in children with spasticity- long-term safety and efficacy: Experience from a tertiary care center,” will appear in the Movement Disorders Presentation Group.
+His poster, “Botulinum toxin in children with spasticity- long-term safety and efficacy: Experience from a tertiary care center,” appeared in the Movement Disorders Presentation Group.

 Monica P. Islam, MD, attending child neurologist, serves on the CNS Bylaws Committee.